Guest post by Sara from Journey of Doing

 Venice always feels like the most controversial of the Italian cities.
 For whatever reason, people have strong opinions about Venice.
 I’ve been six times, so you can put in the camp that loves Venice.
 Like Cinque Terre, there are a few tips to get the most out of your Venice trip.
 The first one is to actually stay the night in Venice.
 Not on the mainland.
 In Venice.

 Venice is a cruise port and it gets flooded with day-trippers.
 The real romance of Venice occurs at night, and that can only be experienced when you aren’t worried about catching the last bus or train back to the mainland.
 (I know, I’ve experienced this myself.)
 You need to stroll through the canals at night, dance with your lover in St. Mark’s Square, and realize that you can see the stars from the Accademia Bridge to truly appreciate the magic of Venice.
-Other things I love about Venice – exploring the smaller canals with a gondolier at blue hour, getting up early to see the Rialto Bridge without people on it, seeing every day life unfold from mail boats, to market boats, to police boats, and leaving San Marco and Rialto for the sestiere on the fringes (Cannaregio, Dorsoduro, and Castello) that provide a more local feel.
+Other things I love about Venice – finding best places to enjoy panoramic views in Venice as well as exploring the smaller canals with a gondolier at blue hour, getting up early to see the Rialto Bridge without people on it, seeing every day life unfold from mail boats, to market boats, to police boats, and leaving San Marco and Rialto for the sestiere on the fringes (Cannaregio, Dorsoduro, and Castello) that provide a more local feel.

 Avoid the Crowds: Get out early and stay out late.
 Get to the Basilica of San Marco and the Doge’s Palace when they open and save the rest of San Marco for the evening.
 (There are few places that have taken my breath away the same way that San Marco did when I saw it lit up after dark.)
 Spend time exploring Cannaregio, Dorsoduro, and Castello while everyone waits in line for the Doge’s Palace.
 Head across the lagoon to visit San Giorgio and Guidecca.
 There’s more to see in Venice!